 Press the switch once to activate the red LED lights in the hardtop liner.
+Press the switch again to change the red lights to white.
 Press the switch again to turn the lights off.

 Red lights have less effect on night vision and should be selected if you need to illuminate the helm area while navigating at night.